-Section 2.2 Strategic Priority: Safety
+Strategic Priority: Safety

-Safety Priority: Develop a transport system where no-one is killed or seriously injured
+Safety priority: Developing a transport system where no-one is killed or seriously injured

-^{57.} The primary focus of this priority is to develop a transport system that advances New Zealand's vision that no-one is killed or seriously injured while travelling.
+The primary focus of this priority is to develop a transport system that advances New Zealand's vision that no-one is killed or seriously injured while travelling.
 New Zealand roads will be made substantially safer.

-58. Safer travel will also improve wellbeing and liveability through the following co-benefits:
+59. Safer travel will also improve wellbeing and liveability through the following co-benefits: